Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Check those out and see how they can help you.

-Also, depending on the time that you read this, there may be new A.I. tools on the market that are unique for your role, so have a quick Google search and see if there anything that can help, and play around with it.
+Also, depending on the time that you read this, there may be new A.I. tools on the market that are unique for your role, so have a quick Google search and see if there is anything that can help, and play around with it.

 Sidenote: You could probably start applying for jobs right now as a Junior AI Engineer, but let’s walk through the rest of the recommended education, so you can smash your interviews.